channl/dynamodb-lambda-autoscale/README.md

 - ReadCapacity.Max : (Optional) Define a maximum allowed capacity, otherwise unlimited
 - ReadCapacity.Increment : (Optional) Defined an increment strategy
 - ReadCapacity.Increment.When : (Required) Define when capacity should be incremented
+- ReadCapacity.Increment.When.ThrottledEventsPerMinuteIsAbove : (Optional) Define a threshold at which throttled events trigger an increment
 - ReadCapacity.Increment.When.UtilisationIsAbovePercent : (Optional) Define a percentage utilisation upper threshold at which capacity is subject to recalculation
 - ReadCapacity.Increment.When.UtilisationIsBelowPercent : (Optional) Define a percentage utilisation lower threshold at which capacity is subject to recalculation, possible but non sensical for increments however.
 - ReadCapacity.Increment.When.AfterLastIncrementMinutes : (Optional) Define a grace period based off the previous increment in which capacity adjustments should not occur